XavierCarrera/Platzi-Master-DS-Exercises/README.md

 **2. Basic Data Science Exercise with Python(2)**

 A recommendation algorithm was developed in order to ease the purchase of ships by a group of investors.
 A data set of 158 entries was analyzed to assess the needed number of crew members to operate any given ship.
 The final outcome was a model that was trained to recommend the latter.
 Consequently, investors can properly calculate the total costs of purchasing any ship.

+**2. Basic Data Science Exercise with Python(3)**

+A data set is arranged around the DNA information of elfs.
+This challenges focuses on organizing data, EDA and exporting for later use.